 This is swiftly becoming my new favourite winter pasta dish, and is also inexplicably delicious eaten cold as leftovers the next day (or perhaps that’s just me).
 The onions do take a while to slow cook but this really deepens the flavour of the cheery bright orange sauce and creates a lovely meltingly soft texture, so it’s worth it.
 The rest of it is very low effort to pull together, as long as you can source the chilli pâté / paste which adds so much flavour, but which I haven’t so far found in my local supermarkets.
 Instead, I used a chilli “pâté” from a local Italian delicatessen, which consists of a red paste of ground red chillis mixed with olive oil from Puglia and which really created some heat and flavour.
 An Italian chilli paste will fulfil the same function.
-You can turn it into a vodka sauce if you feel like it by adding a couple of tablespoons, but I actually don’t think it needs it and it works just as well without if you don’t have any sitting around in the cupboard already.
+You can turn it into a vodka sauce if you feel like it by adding a couple of tablespoons, but it also works well without if you prefer.

 Serves 2-3 as a main course, or 4 as a primi